Self-Supervised Monocular Depth Estimation with Self-Reference Distillation and Disparity Offset Refinement: Experiments

 \subsection{Ablation Study}

 To evaluate the effectiveness of each module of the model, we conduct ablation experiments on the KITTI \cite{kitti} dataset.
 Our benchmark model is Monodepth2 \cite{mono2}, but for a fair experimental comparison, we replace the backbone network of Monodepth2 from ResNet \cite{resnet} with MPViT-S \cite{mpvit}.
 Based on the benchmark model, we conduct ablation experiments on three modules, namely, self-reference distillation (SRD), multiview check (MVC) and disparity alignment (DA).
 The experimental results confirm the effectiveness of the three modules we proposed.
 From the results in Table \ref{table_ablation}, it can be found that the self-reference distillation has a significant improvement in the Sq Rel metric.
-In the Method section we mention that the filter mask output by the multiview check filter is used to filter out outliers, and we consider using soft masks instead of hard masks.
-From the experimental results, Sq Rel, RMSE and the RMSE log metrics have been considerably improved, but others are negatively optimized, which confirms our analysis in the method section.